manthanchauhan/manthanchauhan/README.md

 My domination is in Backend (Django) but I can also work on frontend, like [this website](http://www.online-portfolio.live/about/).
 I'm comfortable with both SQL and NoSQL databases and have fair amount of experience in each.

 Apart from that, I'm a Python enthusiast and a Competitive Programmer (C++ / Python).
+I also write articles on Medium & Geeksforgeeks occassionally.
 I'm always looking forward to new opportunities, please reach-out if you have one.

 <hr>
 <p align='center'>